Katie Hopkins: Islam

 Hopkins is anti-Islam.
 After the 2016 Nice truck attack, Hopkins stated "Islam disgusts me", declaring the statement was "entirely rational" and not Islamophobic.
 She is in favour of a burqa ban and has labelled Islamic culture as homophobic.
-In March 2017, Hopkins gave a speech at a David Horowitz Freedom Center event, in which she criticised Muslims, stating that a "Muslim mafia" controlled areas of Britain, and describing London Mayor Sadiq Khan as the "Muslim mayor of Londonistan".
+In March 2017, Hopkins gave a speech at a David Horowitz Freedom Center event in which she criticised Muslims, stating that a "Muslim mafia" controlled areas of Britain, and describing London Mayor Sadiq Khan as the "Muslim mayor of Londonistan".
 Calling on people to "fight for your country" against Muslims, Hopkins stated that "we can commit to arm ourselves, not just with the help of the NRA," adding "get furious and fight back".
+Hopkins has also worked with the anti-Muslim Center for Security Policy, and has been described as a counter-jihadist.

+When asked by BBC's Daily Politics presenter Andrew Neil in a December 2015 interview to name the "swathes" of Britain that are no-go areas for non-Muslims, Hopkins replied that she couldn't for "legal reasons".
+When Neil said there could be no legal problems with identifying an area she continued to refuse, saying: "I know those places exist".

 Multiculturalism

 Hopkins is against multiculturalism.
-Referencing a so-called "multicultural mafia", she has said that increased crime is directly linked to it.
+Referencing a "multicultural mafia", she has said that increased crime is directly linked to it.
 Criticising the Notting Hill Carnival in 2016, she said: "I don't buy multiculturalism at all", stating that a "London bubble" believed in it and "the liberal left wing press, the BBC, they love it!
 They can't get enough of it."
 Following the 2017 London Bridge attack, Hopkins criticised "Liberals in London", saying they "actually think multiculturalism means we all die together", and that they were "so desperately wedded to the multicultural illusion that [they] can only fight those who love the country the most, blame those who are most proud to be British."

 White genocide

-Hopkins promotes the antisemitic white genocide conspiracy theory.
+Hopkins has promoted the white genocide conspiracy theory.
 She has contended that immigration and multiculturalism are intended to make white people minorities.
 In February 2018, Yahoo News reported that "her intention was to 'expose' the white genocide" happening to farmers in South Africa.
-She also visited South Africa to report on 'anti-white racism'.
+She also visited South Africa to report on anti-white racism.